-FRIENDS of Great Salt Lake (FoGSL) established the Doyle W. Stephens scholarship to celebrate Doyle’s remarkable scientific contributions toward understanding the Great Salt Lake Ecosystem.
+FRIENDS of Great Salt Lake (FRIENDS) established the Doyle W. Stephens scholarship to celebrate Doyle’s remarkable scientific contributions toward understanding the Great Salt Lake Ecosystem.
 This scholarship provides support to undergraduate or graduate students engaged in new or on-going research that focuses on Great Salt Lake and its ecosystem.
-For 2017, FoGSL will award one $1,000 scholarship.
+For 2020, FRIENDS will award two $1,000 scholarships, one to a graduate student, and one to an undergraduate student.

 Eligibility: Applicants must be undergraduate or graduate students currently enrolled at an accredited college or university.
 Individuals who have previously received this award are not eligible.
 The award may be used to support laboratory or field research, attendance at professional meetings, or other activities that further the understanding or protection of the Great Salt Lake ecosystem.
 Research located anywhere in the Great Salt Lake watershed can qualify for this award.